JiMa25/DOZE-Dataset/README.md

 # User Feedback

-Feel free to contact us if you have any questions about this dataset, and welcome to join our users' wechat group!
+Feel free to contact us if you have any questions about this dataset, and you are welcome to join our users' WeChat group!

 <img src="https://github.com/JiMa25/DOZE-Dataset/blob/main/assets/wechatgroup.png">